 The truth is most of the recipes you get in Jamaican cookbooks are well presented and follow the same way of thinking about Jamaican foods.
 And that is, give the world what you think the world wants.
 Yeah, put out the best known most-common Jamaican recipes that you think will be widely accepted.

-Well I am guilty of that to an extent, but I am about to change by showing you some off- the-path Jamaican recipes that come from “the poor people” of Jamaica.
+Well I am guilty of that to an extent, but I am about to change by showing you some off- the-beaten-path Jamaican recipes that come from“the less fortunate people” of Jamaica.

-Because of the three-tier class structure on the island, which was imposed by the colonial powers, Jamaican cooking or “nyammins” followed an unequal path.
+Because of the three-tier class structure on the island, which was imposed by the colonial powers, Jamaican cooking or “nyammins”followed an unequal path as well.
 Just like the general society the food was also tier-structured in many parts of the island.

 Those of us who lived in the poorer areas of Kingston, like Jones Town, (I lived there until I was 9 years-old) had a slightly different diet.
 And other poor areas such as, Trench Town, Craig Town, Allman Town, Rock fort, and Waterhouse were in solidarity with us because of our perceived economic position.

 Despite all the obstacles against us, we managed to create tasty foods from all that was available.
 We roasted our salted codfish and ate it with tomatoes and hardough bread.
-I see some former poor people today who grew up in those areas shun the thought of anyone knowing that they used to eat Bulla Cake and drink
+I see some people today who grew up in those areas shun the thought of anyone knowing that they used to eat Bulla Cake and drink Sugar and Water.

-But let’s get into these poor people recipes, Cool?
+But let’s get into these poor man recipes, Cool?

 Dutty Gal (poor people dinner or lunch)